Mistake, Error, Fault, Failure – What’s the Difference?

 • I made a mistake by trusting him too quickly.

-• It was just a small mistake, no need to worry.
+• It was just a small mistake — don’t worry.

-• You’ve typed the wrong date – that’s a mistake.
+• You’ve written the wrong date — that’s a mistake.

 Error

-• The software crashed due to a system error.
+• The system crashed due to a technical error.

 • The judge made an error in his ruling.

-• The exam was marked incorrectly due to a clerical error.
+• The exam results were affected by a clerical error.

-I made a mistake on the test. (everyday use)
+✔ I made a mistake in the test. (general)

-There were three grammatical errors in your essay. (more formal/technical)
+✔ There were five grammatical errors in your essay. (technical/academic)

 Fault